-Irish potatoes may sound like a savoury side dish but actually, there are no potatoes at all in this traditional Irish dessert!
-Potato candy are little bites of sweetened cream cheese and coconut, dusted with cinnamon.
+Irish potatoes may sound like a savory side dish but actually, there are no potatoes at all in this traditional Irish dessert!
+Potato candies are little bites of sweetened cream cheese and coconut, dusted with cinnamon.
 They are delicious and incredibly easy to make.

 When I was in high school, I worked in a cute little ice cream shop that made Irish Potato Candy around St. Patrick’s Day.
 We would roll these little treats for hours and sell out every day.
 People would start to ask us around the middle of February when we would start making Irish Potatoes.

 Thankfully, Irish potatoes are very simple to make.
 As mentioned earlier, there are just a few simple ingredients you will need to make Irish potato candy:

 - 4 oz. cream cheese (full fat, light, or fat-free will all work fine)